Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/la-overview/la-overview.md

 ![management-agent-log-configuration](./images/management-agent-log-configuration.gif)

-## (Reading Exercise Only) Task 6: Upload log files from your computer desktop
+## Task 6: Upload log files from your computer desktop

 > **Note** : **No action is needed from the user as this is only reading exercise.**